tuplejump/play-yeoman/README.md

 ### Taking it to production

 From 0.6.3, play-yeoman updates Play's 'stage' and 'dist' tasks to depend on the grunt task.
-Thus you don't need any additional step putting this in production. when you run either `sbt dist` or `sbt play` it will automatically run grunt as part of the build!
+Thus you don't need any additional step putting this in production. when you run either `sbt dist` or `sbt stage` it will automatically run grunt as part of the build!

 Licence